erc-cosmos/cosmodoit/README.md

 # Extending the toolbox
 The toolbox is meant to be easily extendable.
 To add a new feature, add a new submodule named `get_<feature>`.
-To be picked up by the pipeline, it must be added to the `submodules` variable in `dodo.py` and include in the module's namespace:
+To be picked up by the pipeline, it must be added to the `submodules` variable in `dodo.py` and included in the module's namespace:
 * [required] a `gen_tasks(piece_id, targets, **kwargs)` function to generate `doit` tasks (see the [documentation](https://pydoit.org/tasks.html)).
 See existing functions for the usage of the parameters;
 * [recommended] a `task_docs` dictionary, which maps the (sub)tasks' names to description strings;
 * [optional] a `param_sources` iterable, which lists the functions that provide keyword-only parameters that should be exposed through the config file.